coollushcave/minecraft-bot-java-bedrock/README.md

 - Node.js v22+
 - Npm v10+
 - Ram 1GB+ to run multiple accounts
+- Install PM2 or create service file to run 24/7

 ## Switch Accounts
 To switch accounts, change the email in the configuration.